ImperialCollegeLondon/champ/README.md

 #### `external_links` (optional)

 A dictionary of links to external resources.
-These are added as items to the banner menu at the top of the Portal web interface.
+These are added as items to the banner menu at the top of the CHAMP web interface.
 The intended use is to add links to resources (e.g. a service status page) that may be relevant for individual deployments.
 Both keys and values of the dictionary should be strings.
 Keys will be used as the text displayed in the banner menu whilst